coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 #### Docker Configuration

-In order for Flannel to manage the pod network in the cluster, Docker needs to be configured to use it.
+In order for flannel to manage the pod network in the cluster, Docker needs to be configured to use it.
 All we need to do is require that flanneld is running prior to Docker starting.

 We're going to do this with a [systemd drop-in][dropins], which is a method for appending or overriding parameters of a systemd unit.
 In this case we're appending two dependency rules.
 Create the drop-in: